Proyecto-IA-y-BD/Proyecto-IA-BD/README.md

 Jekyll using Docker image logo
 Jekyll using Docker image
 Package a Jekyll site using the jekyll/builder Docker image.
-Python package logo
+Publish Python Package logo
-Python package
+Publish Python Package
-Create and test a Python package on multiple Python versions.
+Publish a Python Package to PyPI on release.
 More workflows
 Footer
-© 2025 GitHub, Inc.
+© 2025 GitHub
-Footer navigation
-Term